 In a wide vessel, take both the flours along with salt.
 Mix well.
 Add cumin, Sesame seeds to the flour, mix well.

-Whether you use Asafetida powder or the solid ones, you got to mix it in water, make sure it is dissolved before adding to the flour.
-If its not dissolved properly, when deep frying the muruku, there are chances for the hing to burst our due to air bubbles.
+Whether you use Asafetida powder or the solid ones, you got to mix it in water, make sure it is dissolved before adding it to the flour.
+If it's not dissolved properly, when deep frying the murukku, there are chances for the hing to burst due to air bubbles.

 Mix in the hing to the flour and finally add the butter.
 Gather everything well and you will get more of a crumbling mixture.
-Now slowly add water and knead a dough which is little more softer than the puri dough.
+Now slowly add water and knead a dough that is a little softer than the puri dough.

-Cook over medium flame, using a slotted spoon, turn it over to other side to ensure both sides turn golden colour.
-You will know by seeing the colour that its cooked.
-Remove to a kitchen paper and store it in a air tight container.
+Cook over medium flame, using a slotted spoon, turn it over to another side to ensure both sides turn a golden colour.
+You will know by seeing the colour that it's cooked.
+Remove to a kitchen paper and store it in an airtight container.